 How to Get Great Aluminum Welding Results

-Aluminum is one of the popular metals to use for welding because of its excellent properties like thin nature, lightweight, strong and hard-wearing capacity.
-Aluminum has a melting point of nearly 1220ºF (660ºC) and it is the best conductor of both heat and electricity.
-Moreover, this metal can be easily alloyed with other metals too and it will make the metal even stronger and more durable.
+Aluminum is one of the popular metals to use for welding because of its excellent properties—it's lightweight, strong, durable, and easily worked.
+Aluminum has a melting point of nearly 1,220ºF (660ºC), and it is the best conductor of both heat and electricity.
+Moreover, aluminum alloys easily with other metals, increasing its strength and durability.

 Aluminum Welding Methods